maxbucknell/magento-amdjs/README.md

 ## How it works

-The modules should be placed in the directory `js/maxbucknell/amdjs/modules`, and all modules should be named relative to that location.
+You place your modules in a directory, and write as if you were using require.js with no optimisation.

 Then, in the layout xml, simply include the modules you need: